WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 By 2050 the Republic will:

-- Operate a zero-emission national transport grid.
+- Operate a near-zero-emission national transport grid.

 - Complete the Trans-Labrador Rail Link (TLRL) and Green Corridor Highway System.